Welcome to the Precision CW Tutor help page.

 The Morse standard character set as supported by PCW Tutor is: (in versions older than 5.4 there was a slight difference with regard to - and = characters.
 The "= key optim" option was always on, see below.)

-On some of the PC keyboards used in different parts of the world, two keystrokes are needed to produce the frequently needed equal sign: <shift> and <0>.
+On some of the PC keyboards used in different parts of the world, two keystrokes are needed to produce the frequently needed dash or equal sign: <shift> and <0>.
 Therefore an optimization is provided: if you check the "= key optim" checkbox on the F2 parameter window, the following relation between keyboard and morse characters is in effect:

 On keyboards used in Germany, two keystrokes are needed to produce the question mark (?): <shift> and the 'ß' key.
 Therefore another optimization is provided: the '?' character can be reached even without pressing the shift key, only the 'ß' key.